Fall River F.C. (1922–1931)

-Fall River F.C. commonly referred to as the Marksmen, was an American soccer club based in Fall River, Massachusetts.
-They originally played as Fall River United before being acquired by their owner, Sam Mark.
+Fall River F.C. was an American soccer club based in Fall River, Massachusetts.
 During the 1920s and early 1930s they were one of the most successful soccer clubs in the United States, winning the American Soccer League on six occasions.
 They also won the National Challenge Cup four times.
 In 1924 they won the first ASL / Challenge Cup double and were subsequently the American soccer champions three times in succession.
 Between 1928 and 1930 they won a further three titles in a row.
 In 1930 they completed a treble, winning the ASL title, the Challenge Cup and the Lewis Cup.
 The same year they also toured Central Europe.

-The Marksmen played their home games at Mark's Stadium, one of the earliest examples of a soccer-specific stadium in the United States.
+The 'Marksmen' played their home games at Mark's Stadium, one of the earliest examples of a soccer-specific stadium in the United States.
 In 1931 the franchise relocated and merged twice.
 They first moved to New York, where they merged with New York Soccer Club and became the New York Yankees.
-They actually won their fourth National Challenge Cup after they became the Yankees, but due to complications following the merger it was credited to the Marksmen.
-The Yankees later moved to New Bedford, Massachusetts where they merged with Fall River F.C. to become the New Bedford Whalers.
+They actually won their fourth National Challenge Cup after they became the Yankees, but due to complications following the merger it was credited to the 'Marksmen'.
+The Yankees later moved to New Bedford, Massachusetts, where they merged with Fall River F.C. to become the New Bedford Whalers.